-Ryan has been serving as the Pastor of Grace Baptist Chapel (Hampton, VA) since August of 2008.
-He has been married to his wife Christie for nearly two decades, and they have four wonderful children.
+J. Ryan Davidson has been serving as Pastor of Grace Baptist Chapel (Hampton, VA) since August of 2008.
 Ryan is a graduate of Samford University (BA), The College of William & Mary (MEd) in Counseling, and Southern Seminary (ThM) in Louisville, KY, and received his PhD in Early Church History/Pastoral Theology from The Free University of Amsterdam, Netherlands.
 He has contributed to various academic journals and has had the opportunity to teach pastoral theology around the world.